waleedmebane/allsembly-prototype/docs/programmer_s_guide.rst

 server using their email adress.
 (They could potentially use the same password hashed and salted differently.)

-There is no way to recover a forgotten userid without connecting the userid with the real identity, temporarily breaching anonymity (i.e., intervention of the parties stewarding the relevant private keys).
+To enable recovery of a forgotten userid, userid could be stored by the registration server (or in the registration database) encrypted with the user's password.
+The password is not stored bythe registration server, except possibly in hashed form, so the userid is encrypted using the password hashed with a different algorithm and/or parameters.
+In that case, the user logs into the registration server using email address and password; then, the registration server sends the encrypted userid to the user who decrypts it client-side.

-There seems also to be no way to recover a forgotten password without temporarily breaching anonymity for that user.
+There seems to be no way to recover a forgotten password without temporarily breaching anonymity for that user.
 Although the user has both email address and userid, the user cannot authenticate with the login server using an email address without connecting the identities, so password reset via email would only get a user access to their profile on the registration server.

 If the ID guardian is a separate person/organization from the organization hosting the login server, then the representatives of both organizations